mgoold/linear_algebra_notes/cheat_sheet.md

 * "Suppose I want to find the linear function of best fit for my data $\\{\left(x_1,y_1,z_1\right)\text{,}\left(x_2,y_2,z_2\right)\text{,...}\left(x_N,y_N,z_N\right)\\}$ where x,y are the independent variables and z is the target variable.
 How many parameters does a general linear function have in this scenario?"
   * Answer: 3.
-Count the number of variables for this kind of question.
+Count the number of variables including the target variable for this kind of question.

 * "Suppose I have 10 data points $\left(x_i,y_i\right)$ and I want to find the line of best fit.
 The total sum of squares is given by the following dot product:

 $$\left(\overrightarrow{y}\text{ - }X\overrightarrow{\beta}\right)\cdot\left(\overrightarrow{y}\text{ - }X\overrightarrow{\beta}\right)$$

-... how many columns does X have in this equation?" **Answer:** 2 (in fact, X could have an aribtrarily large number of columns, but I think what they're getting at is that it has at least the intercept + x term, which is 2 columns.)
+... how many columns does X have in this equation?" **Answer:** 2 (in fact, an unspecified matrix X could have an aribtrarily large number of columns, but I think what they're getting at is that it has at least the intercept + x term, which is 2 columns.)

 * Solving $A^TA\hat{x}\text{ = }A^Tb$ gives the projection p = $A\hat{x}$ of b onto the column space of A.
 * When Ax = b has no solution $\hat{x}$ is the "least-squares solution" : ${\text{||}b\text{ - }A\hat{x}\text{||}}^2$ = minimum.